lichao0817/everspring-practicum/README.md

 ###### Status
 `201`: the class has been successfully created.

-`400`: either the url or the request body is not valid

 `409`: a class with the same `courseCode` has already been created
 #### b) Find a Class by CourseCode
 ##### i) Request